In this post you will learn...

 Tougher to clean for those living on an upper floor. |

-Easier to clean since both windows can be tilted to wash inside and outside surfaces.
+Easier to clean since both windows can be tilted in to wash inside and outside surfaces.

 Both sashes can be cleaned from the inside of the house. |